Therapeutic Management of Nonhospitalized Adults With COVID-19

 - The University of Waterloo/University of Toronto drug interaction guide

-- The FDA prescribing information, EUA fact sheet, and checklist for ritonavir-boosted nirmatrelvir
+- The FDA prescribing information for ritonavir-boosted nirmatrelvir

 The decision to prescribe ritonavir-boosted nirmatrelvir to patients receiving calcineurin and mammalian target of rapamycin inhibitors should always be made in consultation with the patient’s specialist providers.
-Among reports submitted to the FDA Adverse Events Reporting System, the most commonly reported concomitant medications resulting in serious adverse reactions, including fatal events, were calcineurin inhibitors (e.g., tacrolimus).13 Ritonavir-boosted nirmatrelvir may be prescribed to select patients if an expert in managing the interaction is available and close therapeutic drug monitoring is logistically feasible.
+Among reports submitted to the FDA Adverse Events Reporting System, the most commonly reported concomitant medications resulting in serious adverse reactions, including fatal events, were calcineurin inhibitors (e.g., tacrolimus).12 Ritonavir-boosted nirmatrelvir may be prescribed to select patients if an expert in managing the interaction is available and close therapeutic drug monitoring is logistically feasible.
 Otherwise, an alternative therapy for COVID-19 should be considered.
 See the American Society of Transplantation statement for additional information.

 Interactions between ritonavir-boosted nirmatrelvir and chemotherapeutic agents should also be managed in consultation with the patient’s specialist providers.
-For guidance on managing these interactions, refer to the FDA prescribing information and EUA fact sheet for ritonavir-boosted nirmatrelvir and the prescribing information for the chemotherapeutic agent.7,8 The University Health Network/Kingston Health Sciences Centre provides an additional resource for evaluating drug-drug interactions between ritonavir-boosted nirmatrelvir and chemotherapeutic agents.
+For guidance on managing these interactions, refer to the FDA prescribing information for ritonavir-boosted nirmatrelvir and the prescribing information for the chemotherapeutic agent.7 The University Health Network/Kingston Health Sciences Centre provides an additional resource for evaluating drug-drug interactions between ritonavir-boosted nirmatrelvir and chemotherapeutic agents.

 Strategies for the Use of Remdesivir